Harmila331/aws-serverless-api/README.md

 ---

-## Step 11: Test Lambda Function Using Test Event
+## Step 11: Test Lambda Function Using Test Event for put

 - Created a test event named **functionorder_test**.
 - Provided sample JSON input to simulate an order request.